Learning logic programs by explaining their failures

 \paragraph{Results.}

-For 52 problems both \nameold{} and \name{} find solutions \footnote{Note that these problems are very difficult with many of them not having solutions given only our primitive BK and with the learned program restricted to defining a single predicate.
+In 132 problems both \name{} and \nameold{} return programs which have non-zero accuracy on the test set.
+On 64 tasks \name{} scores better than \nameold{} versus \nameold{} scoring better on 20 tasks.
+For 54 problems at least one of \nameold{} and \name{} finds solutions with over 90\% mean accuracy. \name{} finds solutions \footnote{Note that these problems are very difficult with many of them not having solutions given only our primitive BK and with the learned program restricted to defining a single predicate.
 Therefore, absolute performance should be ignored.
-The important result is the relative performance of the two systems. } .
-On 11 tasks \nameold{} timeouts, and on 7 of these in all trials. \name{} finds solutions on these same 11 tasks, with timeouts in some trials on only 6 tasks.
-As relational solutions are allowed, many solutions are not ideal, e.g.~allowing for optionally copying over a character.
+The important result is the relative performance of the two systems. } with 100\% accuracy on 37 tasks, 3 more than \nameold{}.